typedclojure/typedclojure/typed/clj.spec/README.md

 their arguments and return values.
 For example, the identity function requires its output to exactly match its input.

-`typed.clj/spec` enhances the expressivity of spec by giving you the tools to specify such dependencies directly.
+`typed.clj.spec` enhances the expressivity of spec by giving you the tools to specify such dependencies directly.
 This spec _metalanguage_ treats these kinds of dependencies as first-class concepts, so you can